impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

   <img src="/assets/images/screenshot-15mar2023-458am.png" width="90%" style="border: 1px solid black; padding: 0.5em">
 </p>

 Interesting.
 I suspect that the length is the same in both cases because it's a single string in both cases.
-According to StackOverflow, `bash` [doesn't have data types](https://stackoverflow.com/a/29840856/2143275), so it's not as simple as calling `type` on a variable to see whether it's a string or an array.
+According to StackOverflow, `bash` [doesn't have data types](https://stackoverflow.com/a/29840856/2143275){:target="_blank" rel="noopener"}, so it's not as simple as calling `type` on a variable to see whether it's a string or an array.
 I'm actually not immediately sure how I would go about testing this!
 I may have to come back to this experiment when I've learned more `bash`.

 Next lines of code: